 Note: You can also view the execution plan in the Administrator tool.

-- To view the execution plan in the Developer tool, select the Data Viewer view for the mapping and click Show Execution Plan.
+- In the Developer tool, open the mapping.

-- Select the Data Viewer view.
+- 2. Select the Data Viewer view.

-- 3. Select Show Execution Plan.
+- Select Show Execution Plan.

 The Data Viewer view shows the details for the execution plan.